awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

    select skip_corrupt from dba_tables where owner = '&corruptionOwner' and table_name = '&corruptionTable';
    ```

-1. Run the following procedures to drop the repair tables\.
+1. When you have completed all repair work, run the following procedures to drop the repair tables\.

    ```
    exec rdsadmin.rdsadmin_dbms_repair.drop_repair_table;